The Avengers (2012 film): Accolades

 At the 85th Academy Awards, The Avengers received a nomination for Best Visual Effects.
 The film's other nominations include two Annie Awards (winning one), a British Academy Film Award, and three Critics' Choice Movie Awards.
 In 2017, it was featured as one of the 100 greatest films of all time in Empire magazine's poll of The 100 Greatest Movies.

+Sequels

-SequelsAvengers: Age of Ultron was written and directed by Whedon, and released on May 1, 2015.
-Much of the cast returns, with the addition of Elizabeth Olsen as Scarlet Witch, Aaron Taylor-Johnson as Quicksilver, Paul Bettany as Vision, and James Spader as Ultron.
-Avengers: Infinity War and Avengers: Endgame were directed by Anthony and Joe Russo, from a script by Christopher Markus and Stephen McFeely.
+Avengers: Age of Ultron was written and directed by Whedon, and released on May 1, 2015.
+The film features much of the original cast, alongside new additions including Elizabeth Olsen as Scarlet Witch, Aaron Taylor-Johnson as Quicksilver, Paul Bettany as Vision, and James Spader as Ultron.
+Avengers: Infinity War and Avengers: Endgame were directed by Anthony and Joe Russo, with a script by Christopher Markus and Stephen McFeely.
 Infinity War was released on April 27, 2018, followed by Endgame on April 26, 2019.
-Much of the cast returns for Infinity War and Endgame, with additional cast and characters joining from other MCU films.
+The ensemble cast for both films includes returning actors from previous MCU entries, as well as new characters from other films in the franchise.